 Nurses in this team are specially trained in conditions affecting older people and may be involved in your follow up to provide practical advice at home and provide feedback to your specialist or GP.

-Referrals are accepted from secondary care and directly from primary care, self and family referrals.
+Referrals are accepted from secondary care and primary care.

 Was this page helpful?